Progr4m4573R/MSc-Robotics-and-Autonomous-Systems/README.md

 -r tells ROS to do something at a given rate and not terminate.
 <------------------Useful commands-------------------->

+type -h next to any commands for more information

-using pipelinning we can access specific data about topics such as the thorvald frontscan rostopic echo /thorvald_001/front_scan rostopic echo /thorvald_001/front_scan | grep range_max
+rostpic list -v "Lists active publishers and subscribers " rosservice list "List active services" rosmsg list/ show - shows a list of all predefined message types rossrv - displays information about ros service types roscore -  starts a new roscore server if one is not active rosnode list - lists all active nodes rqt_image_view - shows a robot's perspective in ROS using pipelinning we can access specific data about topics such as the thorvald frontscan rostopic echo /thorvald_001/front_scan rostopic echo /thorvald_001/front_scan | grep range_max